HomeBlog Home

 You have probably heard the legal commercials for this one.
 "If you or a loved one has been exposed to asbestos, you could be at risk for developing lung cancer or mesothelioma."

-Asbestos is a mineral fiber found in rocks and soil found in building materials before 1981.
+Asbestos is a mineral fiber found in rocks and soil that was used in building materials before 1981.
 It was a popular product due to its resistance to heat, chemicals, and electricity.
 Some items that include asbestos are the following:

 1. Vinyl Flooring